PowerDNS/pdns/docs/backends/bind.rst

 zero, no checks will be performed until the ``pdns_control reload`` command is issued.

-Please note that also the :ref:`setting-slave-cycle-interval` setting controls how often a master would notify a slave about changes.
+Please note that also the :ref:`setting-xfr-cycle-interval` setting controls how often a master would notify a slave about changes.
 Especially in 'hidden master' configurations, where servers usually don't receive regular queries, you may want to lower that setting to a